Global wildfires: Greece a 'powder keg' as thousands flee their homes | DW | 06.08.2021

 Turkey

-Turkey entered its tenth consecutive day of fires with twelve blazes still out of control, the Presidential Communications Office said on Friday.
+Turkey entered its 10th consecutive day of fires, with 12 blazes still out of control, the Presidential Communications Office said on Friday.

-The country is suffering from its most severe fires in well over a decade with the worst affected areas along Turkey's southern and western coastline, in the regions of Antalya, Marmaris, Bodrum and Milas.
+The country is suffering from its most severe fires in well over a decade, with the worst-affected areas along Turkey's southern and western coastline, and in the regions of Antalya, Marmaris, Bodrum and Milas.

 Flames engulfed several neighborhoods during the night in Milas, but with residents already evacuated, the fire was eventually brought under control by emergency crews.